19h/polygon-rs/docs/ForexCurrenciesApi.md

 > InlineResponse20013 v1_conversion_from_to_get(ctx, from, to, optional)
 Real-time Currency Conversion

 Convert currencies using the latest market conversion rates.
 Note than you can convert in both directions.
-For example USD-&gt;CAD or CAD-&gt;USD.
+For example USD->CAD or CAD->USD.

 ### Required Parameters